 Scientific knowledge involves human inference, imagination and creativity

 Despite having an empirical basis of scientific knowledge, it involves the imagination and creativity of scientists (Lederman, 2004).
-For example, the concepts of atoms, black holes, force fields and species are not faithful copies of reality, but are functional theoretical models as a result of the creative integration of SNO and its inferential nature (Abd-El-Khalick, et al., 2008).
+For example, the concepts of atoms, black holes, force fields, and species are not faithful copies of reality, but are functional theoretical models as a result of the creative integration of the SNO and its inferential nature (Abd-El-Khalick, et al., 2008).